Since opening its doors in the fall of 2003, the Hardin County History Museum has been

 Parking for persons with disabilities, who have a valid state issues disability-parking permit, is located in the parking lot behind the Museum, nearest the ramp to the back door.

 Ongoing Volunteers are needed at the Hardin County History Museum.
 The Hardin County History Museum is always looking for dedicated volunteers to assist with tours, special events, historical research, office work, and programs.
 If you are flexible, energetic, and enthusiastic about Hardin County and Kentucky history, then we just might be the place for you.
 The Hardin County History Museum has several volunteer opportunities, and we would love to match our needs with your skills.
-If you are interested in serving your community as a volunteer at the Hardin County History Museum, click on, open, download, complete, and click on the email button at the bottom of the attached form.
-Volunteer Application.pdf
+If you are interested in serving your community as a volunteer at the Hardin County History Museum, click on the following Volunteer Application link, open, download, complete, and bring into the Hardin County History Museum with I.D, to be attached to the application.
+(Don’t forget referrals).
+The following form can be opened by Free Adobe Reader.
+If you do not have Adobe Reader, you may find the link, to download, at the bottom of the main HCHM Main Page.

 Docents.
 Docents lead tours of the Museum for schoolchildren and other groups.
 This is a perfect opportunity for those who love working with children and enjoying public speaking.
 Docents must be willing to provide at least one tour per week (approximately 2 hours) during the school year.
 Tours are scheduled on weekday mornings and afternoons.